Artist, Author, Educator, Entertainer, Civil Rights Activist

 The Early Years - Growing up in Chicago

 Lenn was born in 1912 in Chicago IL.
-His parents, Victor Redman and Sarah Brooks Redman immigrated to the United States from Kiev Russia.
+His parents, Victor Redman and Sarah Brooks Redman immigrated to the United States from Ladyzhinka, Russia (now it's Ukraine).
 Victor owned a clothing store on the near north side of Chicago and the family lived nearby on Cornelia Avenue.
 Lenn went to Trumbull Elementary and Senn High School where he was on the newspaper staff and entertained his fellow students with his cartoons and caricatures.
 Lenn was a natural talent though he enhanced his artistic abilities by studying at the Chicago Acadamy of Fine Arts and the American Academy of Arts in New York.

 The Golden Age of Animation

 It’s no surprise Lenn’s extraordinary skills led him to the field of Animation.
 In the 1930’s, Lenn traveled to Los Angeles where he and fellow animators worked on such legendary works as Fantasia for Walt Disney, Porky Pig for Leon Schlessinger as well as numerous other Hollywood animated short cartoons made for theatre viewing.

 Lenn actually began his long, fruitful career as a caricaturist at age 21 when the 1933 ‘Century of Progress’, Chicago’s own Worlds Fair, drew him to the Artist Colony, a stage for him to display his talent.
 His work was very popular and he gained huge recognition.
 Lenn enjoyed the 1933 World’s Fair so much that he leaves LA and travels to New York to again set up shop drawing caricatures in the artist colony at the 1939 New York World’s Fair.